 About Me

-I’m a Biomedical Engineer and Data Scientist working on, and enthusiastic about, the intersection of Humans, Sensors and AI.
-I’ve spent over a decade developing algorithms that translate complex physiological signals - from EMG and ECG to PPG and IMU data - into meaningful, actionable information.
+I’m a Biomedical Engineer and Data Scientist working at the intersection of Humans, Sensors and AI.
+I’ve spent over a decade developing algorithms that translate complex physiological signals (EMG, ECG, PPG, IMU etc.) into meaningful, actionable information.

 I currently work at Kessler Foundation’s Center for Spinal Stimulation, leading biomedical signal processing and machine learning projects focused on Neuromodulation and spinal cord injury research.